Kentico/xperience-by-kentico-shopify/README.md

 }
 ```
 Note: The `StorefrontApiVersion` refers to the version of the Shopify Storefront API you are using.
 You can find the available versions and their release dates in the [Shopify API versioning documentation](https://shopify.dev/docs/api/usage/versioning).
-3. Add library to the application services
+5. Add library to the application services
 ```csharp
 // Program.cs

 // Registers Shopify services
 builder.Services.RegisterShopifyServices(builder.Configuration);
 ```
-4. Enable session state for the application
+6. Enable session state for the application
 ```csharp
 // Program.cs

 // Enable session state for appliation app.UseSession();
 ```
-5. Restore CI repository files to database (reusable content types, custom activities).
+7. Restore CI repository files to database (reusable content types, custom activities).
 CI files are located in  `.\examples\DancingGoat-Shopify\App_Data\CIRepository\`  and copy these files to your application.
 ```powershell
 dotnet run --no-build --kxp-ci-restore
 ```
+This will restore following items:
+- Page types: Thank you page, Shopping cart page, Shopify product detail page, Store page, Shopify category page.
+- Content types: Shopify product, Shopify Product Variant, Shopify Image.
+- Shopify integration module for setting API credentials and adding currency codes.
+- Custom activities: Product added to shopping cart, Product removed from shopping cart, Purchase, Purchased product.
-6. Copy product listing widget from Dancing Goat example project to your project.
+8. Copy product listing widget from Dancing Goat example project to your project.
 Sample widget is located in  [here](https://github.com/Kentico/xperience-by-kentico-shopify/blob/feat/XbyK_Shopify_integration/examples/DancingGoat-Shopify/Components/Widgets/Shopify/ProductListWidget).
-7. Start your livesite
+9. Start your livesite
-8. If `CMSShopifyConfig` is not filled in the step 2, go to Shopify configuration module in Xperience by Kentico admin page and fill the credentials.
+10. If `CMSShopifyConfig` is not filled in the step 2, go to Shopify configuration module in Xperience by Kentico admin page and fill the credentials.
 Note that this method should only be used for development purposes.
 It is recommended to fill in the credentials using User Secrets, as shown in Step 1.
-9. Add currency formats in the Shopify configuration module.
+11. Add currency formats in the Shopify configuration module.
 It is recommended to use [custom numberic format strings](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).
 ## Full Instructions

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.